In this Guide

 The eco-leather seat material is both environmentally friendly and easy on your bottom line.
 It’s made from partially recycled leather, as well as synthetic compounds.

 That means it has the look and feel of leather without harming animals or using lots of dangerous tanning chemicals.
-It’s also much less expensive than true leather chairs, which can cost $50-$100 more for even the cheapest models.
+It’s also much less expensive than true leather chairs.

 We also like the eco-leather because it stays clean and wipes off very easily.
 Previous buyers said they didn’t have any issues with scuffing or stains.

 It comes in two color options, a grey/black scheme or a brown “espresso” look.
 That makes it easy to match your desk, shelves, or other office furniture.

 As you’d expect, this one has a pneumatic seat adjustment feature.
 You can adjust the height within about a 4” range, from 18.5 to 22.5 inches.

 The arms are padded thickly.
 We love that the Office Star adds a flip-up feature, so you can move the arms back for more freedom.
 They lock in place with a simple push button.
 While that seems like a little feature, many previous buyers said it actually made a big difference day to day.
 It allowed them to move in closer to the keyboard, so their shoulders weren’t over-extended forward.